SulimanJoya/To-Do-List-Project/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+> Below is a lists of Features to be added later:

+- Deploy the app online
+- Change the design of the app
-> Describe 1 - 3 features you will add to the project.
+- Add dark mode to the app

-- [ ] None at the moment

 <p align="right">(<a href="#readme-top">back to top</a>)</p>